By-laws (last changed: 24 July 2017)

 Section 3.
 The Past President shall serve as counselor to the President and Board of Directors.

 Section 4.
 The Secretary/Treasurer shall keep minutes of all meetings of the general membership and Board; attend to all correspondence of the Society including the maintenance of an up-to-date membership list; collect dues; prepare ballots and administer elections; and notify the members of all meetings at least four weeks in advance.
 The officer shall have in his/her charge all of the records and reports of the Society, and keep full and complete accounts of all financial matters.

 Section 7.
-Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and two Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
+Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and three Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
 Terms of office for all officers shall be two years, commencing immediately after the annual business meeting.